A time-like window into tensionless worldsheets: Milne road to time-evolving worldsheets

-We now turn to a critical aspect of this analysis: the form of the mode expansion functions that comprise the quantized Kasner worldsheet solution \eqref{KME2}.
+We now turn to a critical aspect of this analysis: the form of the mode expansion functions that comprise the quantized Milne worldsheet solution \eqref{KME2}.
 These functions are assumed to have a structure similar to their Minkowski counterparts in \eqref{MW10}.
-Within the context of the regularized $(\xi, \eta)$ mapping depicted in \cref{CP9,CP11}, Kasner mode functions must be associated with a redefined and regulated frequency,
+Within the context of the regularized $(\xi, \eta)$ mapping depicted in \cref{CP9,CP11}, Milne mode functions must be associated with a redefined and regulated frequency,

-where $\mathcal{L}_{\varphi}$ is the regularized periodicity \eqref{CP8} along the $\xi$-coordinate of the Kasner worldsheet.
+where $\mathcal{L}_{\varphi}$ is the regularized periodicity \eqref{CP8} along the $\xi$-coordinate of the Milne worldsheet.
 We now introduce the light-cone coordinates valid throughout the Minkowski worldsheet:

-and their analogs in the Kasner worldsheet F and P wedges are:
+and their analogs in the Milne worldsheet F and P wedges are:

 Within our regularization scheme, these inertial and non-inertial sets are related as follows